sergiopaglialunga/Cloud-computing-with-AWS/multi_AZ_deployments.md

 ## 7) NACL

-An (extra) optional layer of security that acts as a firewall for controlling traffic in and out of a subnet.
+A network access control list (ACL) is an (extra) optional layer of security that acts as a firewall for controlling traffic in and out of a subnet.
+You might set up network ACLs with rules similar to your security groups in order to add an additional layer of security to your VPC.
 You can associate multiple subnets with a single network ACL, but a subnet can be associated with only one network ACL at a time.

 Example of tickets to access an stadium, or a cinema exhibiting many film